Scalable Bayesian computation for crossed and nested hierarchical models: Crossed effects models

-A common practice among practitioners is the imposition of identifiability constraints within each factor.
-Of course, such constraints are not needed for the inference to make sense in a Bayesian formulation, if needed they can be imposed a posteriori and different constraints will lead to different inferences.
-Nevertheless, from the point of view of this article it is worth considering their impact on algorithmic performance.
-Theorem 6 of \cite{zanella2020multilevel} derives the relaxation times of the vanilla Gibbs sampler for crossed effect models with Gaussian likelihood.
+A common practice among practitioners is the imposition of constraints within each factor, for example $\sum_{i} \ba_{i}^{(k)} = \bO$.
+Of course, such constraints are not needed for the inference to make sense in a Bayesian formulation, if desired they can be imposed a posteriori and different constraints will lead to different inferences.
+To avoid confusion this is an entirely different issue compared to the identifiability issues that arise specifically to categorical logistic models and are discussed in Section \ref{sec:crossed_multi}.
+From the point of view of this article it is worth considering their impact on algorithmic performance.
+Theorem 6 of \cite{zanella2020multilevel} derives the relaxation times of the vanilla Gibbs sampler for crossed effects models with Gaussian likelihood under identifiability constraints.
 Some constraints can make the vanilla Gibbs sampler scalable, whereas others cannot.
-Unfortunately, those that do, lead to difficult sampling problems when considering non-Gaussian likelihoods.
+Unfortunately, those found to be effective lead to difficult sampling problems when considering non-Gaussian likelihoods.

-One could combine collapsing with techniques that seek to reduce posterior dependence between $\bth$ and $\bg$, such as parameter expansion \citep{liu1999parameter,meng1999seeking}.
-However, while useful and applicable, in the simulation studies of \citet{collapsed_crossed} for crossed effect models with Gaussian likelihoods, this strategy was found to have little impact on the resulting MCMC efficiency and it did not appear to change the overall complexity of the parent algorithm.
+One could combine collapsing with techniques that seek to reduce posterior dependence between $\ba$ and $\bg$, such as parameter expansion \cite{liu1999parameter,meng1999seeking}.
+While useful and applicable, in the simulation studies of \cite{papaspiliopoulos2020scalable} for crossed effects models with Gaussian likelihoods, this strategy was found to have relatively limited impact on the resulting MCMC efficiency and it did not appear to change the overall complexity of the parent algorithm.
+Nevertheless, this is an important aspect of designing useful algorithms for large scale problems.

-\citet{menictas2019streamlined} and \citet{goplerud2020fast} propose mean field variational Bayes procedures for crossed models with Gaussian and logistic likelihoods, respectively, motivated by the overly high computational cost of Laplace approximations and HMC sampling for such models.
-See also \citet{vallejos2015basics} for applications of crossed effect models to the analysis of single-cell sequencing data.
+\cite{menictas2019streamlined} and \cite{goplerud2022fast} propose mean field variational Bayes procedures for crossed models with Gaussian and logistic likelihoods, respectively, motivated by the overly high computational cost of Laplace approximations and HMC sampling for such models.
+There is an interesting interplay and scope for cross-fertilization between the methodology we develop in this article and variational inference and we will report our progress in that direction in future work.